Research Experience

 Dissertation

-My dissertation is exploring the impact of drawing and tracing on subsequent visual long-term memory.
 Aim 1 tested whether describing or drawing was more beneficial for learning visual materials.
-Performance was considerably better for images that they described and drew compared to items that were studied, with a slight advantage of describing over drawing.
-Aims 2 and 3 will be completed this fall.
-Aim 2 will be conducted with younger and older adults and will explore how drawing and tracing impact the binding of object features.
-Aim 3 will explore how drawing and tracing impact memory precision.
+Performance was considerably better for images that they described and drew compared to items that were simply viewed, with a slight advantage of describing over drawing.